EternalII/Road-Accident-ML/README.md

 ## The Data
 We are using the ITM standard for coordinates to ensure location accuracy and consistency with the data.
-The accident severity level is based on 3 labels: 1 to 3, where 1 is most severe and 3 is least severe The government website includes more data such as time, month, police file and more.
+The accident severity level is based on 3 labels: 1 to 3, where 1 is most severe and 3 is least severe.
+The government website includes more data such as time, month, police file and more.
 Most of these data is handled almost blindly, where instead we rely on corr() function to find correlated features so we can remove them later.

 ## Goal